slasken06/CiaServer/README.md

 # CiaServer
 This is a small helper script which allows you to install CIA files via FBI over global network.
+DO NOT USE THIS FOR SHEARING CIA FILES ONLINE!

 ### Note to windows users
 To use this tool you need Python3 to be installed.
 Make sure you check `Add to path` setting.
 If you do not want to add python to PATH